 - Foster parents agree to give kind, gentle, loving care to the rescued pug(s) and provide it with a safe, indoor environment.
 Pugs shall be kept in the house at all times with the exception of being taken outside to go to the bathroom.
 At no time shall the dog(s) be tied to any object outside, nor shall they be kept in any kennel which is not fully enclosed and covered and fully secured by locks.

-- PROS will be responsible for any veterinary care charges for said pug(s), but only if PROS has authorized such care, except in cases of extreme emergency.
-The foster parent agrees to take the pug(s) only to veterinarian(s) to which they have been directed by PROS or to which PROS has told them to use, except in cases of extreme emergency.
+- Pug Rescue of Northern California will be responsible for any veterinary care charges for said pug(s), but only if Pug Rescue of Northern California has authorized such care, except in cases of extreme emergency.
+The foster parent agrees to take the pug(s) only to veterinarian(s) to which they have been directed by Pug Rescue of Northern California or to which Pug Rescue of Northern California has told them to use, except in cases of extreme emergency.

 The foster parent understands that it may be necessary to drive the dog to the veterinarian, to meet with prospective adoptive families and other places, and is willing to do so.

 Foster parent agrees to feed the pug(s) premium dog food, and agrees to feed, water and exercise the dog appropriately.
 This includes no unsupervised, off-lead time.

 - Foster parent understands that often a pug comes into rescue needing medication.
 Pug Rescue of Northern California will pay for all medications necessary for the dog(s).
 The foster parent agrees to administer the medication(s) to the dog in accordance with the veterinarian instructions.